phananh1010/CAFFe/PYTORCH_issues.md

+This installation approach allows you to install Pytorch and related packages in your local directory.
+No admin permission required.
+The only requirement is conda has been installed into the system.

 Conda is one of the most convinient way to install pytorch.
 If you have conda in your system, then installing Pytorch is just in few steps.

 Step1: create & activate conda environment: